maibennett/sta235/exampleSite/content/Project/_index.en.md

 {{% notice grading %}}

-**Research question:** The question at hand tackles one of the areas covered in this class, it is presented in a clear way, and it is motivated appropriately.
+**Research question:** The question at hand tackles one of the areas covered in this class, it is presented in a clear way, and it is motivated appropriately.<br>
-**Data description:** Appropriate plots and tables showing the relevant data.
+**Data description:** Appropriate plots and tables showing the relevant data.<br>
 **Analysis:** Pertinent analysis of the data to answer the research question.
-Includes some robustness checks (if appropriate) and limitations.
+Includes some robustness checks (if appropriate) and limitations.<br>
-**Conclusions:** Main takeaway points of the project.
+**Conclusions:** Main takeaway points of the project.<br>
 **Peer assessment:** Students will be evaluated by their peers in terms of their contributions and responsiblity.

 {{% /notice %}}